Skip to main content

 What runs on your Mac

-Transcription — whisper.cpp Steno uses whisper.cpp, a C++ port of OpenAI’s Whisper model optimized for Apple Silicon.
-The model weights are stored in ~/Library/Application Support/stenoai/ and executed entirely in-process.
-There is no Whisper API call.
+Transcription — Parakeet or Whisper Steno transcribes with one of two on-device engines.
+Parakeet (the default) runs via MLX on Apple Silicon and produces a live transcript while you record.
+Whisper (large-v3-turbo) is an optional alternate for the full 99-language set, selectable in Settings → Transcribe.
+Both run entirely in-process — the model weights are stored under ~/Library/Application Support/stenoai/ and there is no transcription API call.
 Summarization — Ollama Steno bundles Ollama, which manages and runs small language models locally.
 When Steno starts, it launches a local Ollama server that by default listens only on 127.0.0.1 (loopback).
 All summarization and query requests go to http://localhost:11434 — they do not leave your machine unless OLLAMA_HOST is overridden in your environment.

 What network requests does Steno make?